 Studies show that mobile users reach for the phones about 150 times a day – and spend more than 3 hours a day on their phones.

-And the effects of all that screen time are alarming.
+And the effects of that screen time are alarming.

-You might not realize how much time you spend online because the hours fly by in apps designed to get you addicted.
-It’s that dopamine high you get when a new notification pops up that gets you returning to feel that validation.
+You might not realize how much time you spend online in apps designed to get you addicted.
+Because it’s that dopamine high you get from new notifications that gets you returning for more validation.

 Why too much social media is harmful

-Statistics show all those hours spent on social media kill your attention span and impact your short-term memory.
+Browsing social media for hours kills your attention span and impacts your short-term memory.

 Social media also often just makes you feel bad.
-Numerous studies have shown passively consuming content correlates with feelings of loneliness and triggers envy and resentment.
-The filtered reality you see on your social media feeds raise expectations that real life can’t meet.
+Numerous studies have shown that passively consuming content correlates with feelings of loneliness – and triggers envy and resentment.
+The filtered reality you see on social media raises expectations that real life just can’t meet.

-Hours on social media have also been shown to reduce the quality of your real-life conversations, impact your sleep and increase obesity and depression.
+Heavy social media use also reduces the quality of your real-life conversations, impacts your sleep and increases obesity and depression.
 Numerous studies have linked high social media use to anxiety and depression caused by comparing yourself to others and feeling like you’re missing out.

-And although limiting your social media will do wonders for your concentration and well-being, it isn’t exactly easy to cut back on something that’s such a huge part of your life.
+And although limiting your social media does wonders for your concentration and well-being, it isn’t always easy to cut back on something that’s such a huge part of your life.

-So if you’ve been thinking of limiting your online time, here are 7 powerful hacks to get off your phone and get over your addiction.
-Even if you’ve tried before and failed!
+If you’ve been thinking of limiting your online time, here are 8 powerful ways to conquer your addiction – even if you’ve tried before and failed.

 How to limit your social media: